himankbatra/all_about_java8/README.md

-Java 8: The Missing Tutorial
+All About Java 8
 --------------

 Java 8 is not a new topic anymore.
 There are many good books published on it.
 Still I meet many Java developers unaware of the power of Java 8.
 The goal of this microbook is to cover some of the most important Java 8 features and how they can help developers in their day to day programming.

-## Contributing to the Java 8: The Missing Tutorial
+## Contributing to the All About Java 8

 Please contribute if you see an error or something that could be better!
 Raise an [issue](https://github.com/himankbatra/all_about_java8/issues) or send me a pull request to improve.
 Contributions of all kinds, including corrections
 , additions, improvements, and translations, are welcome!